Convicted cop killer fails to reduce 'crushing' sentence

-The man behind the "merciless shooting of two police officers" that left one dead has failed to trim his jail sentence that will see him behind bars for at least 27 years.
+The man behind the "merciless shooting of two police officers", which left one dead and another injured, has failed to trim his jail sentence that will see him behind bars for at least 27 years.

 Today the Court of Appeal dismissed Eli Bob Sauni Epiha's bid to have his sentence reduced, with it finding the outcome was not manifestly excessive - despite the offender's young age - and that he is a violent man from whom the community needed protection.

-Epiha, now 26, was convicted of murder after gunning down two unarmed police officers after fleeing a traffic stop and crashing his car in West Auckland in 2020.
+Epiha, now 26, was convicted of murder after gunning down the unarmed officers after fleeing a traffic stop and crashing his car in West Auckland in 2020.

 On the day of the June 19 shootings, constables Matthew Hunt and David Goldfinch were parked up and conducting routine traffic checks in Massey.